U063 – Can students see solutions in the browser's console view?

 Under normal conditions (see below for exceptions), the answer keys can't be found in the console, even if students think they can.
 That's because the solutions to the widget are simply not there; they're not included in the widget.
 Therefore, you won't ever find them in the console.

 Instead, the answer keys are stored on our servers.
 Students can't access them.
 If you have configured the widget so that students may see the solutions after submitting, then the widget will contact our server only in that moment, retrieve the solutions, and display them.
 Not before.

-Note that there are some exceptions to this.
 There are some situations in which the widget will contain the solutions, in which case they can, in fact, be consulted in the console view.
 These are situations where the widget requires the correction key on one hand, but it has been configured to not contact the BookWidgets server at any time.
 This will be the case: